sajjjadayobi/CLIPfa/README.md

 ### Online Demo: Huggingface 🤗 spaces

 ## Dataset: 300K
-250K from filtered (Flicker30K, MS-COCO, WiT, Unsplash)
+250K from filtered (Flicker30K, MS-COCO, WiT)
 - Note: We used [image2ds](https://github.com/rom1504/img2dataset) a great tool to download large scale image datasets such as WiT.
 It can download, resize and package 100M urls in 20h on one machine.
 Also supports saving captions for url+caption datasets.